CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 This is an interactive course.
 Attendance is expected for each and every class meeting.
 Excused absences include University-related travel (e.g., to attend an academic conference), job interviews, and illness; but please notify me beforehand or as soon as possible.

+## Office Hours

+Office hours will be held in-person (once a week) and via Zoom (once a week).
+See Bb for details.
+Attending office hours is optional, and no appointment is necessary to attend.
+If you cannot make it during the scheduled office hours, please arrange an alternative meeting time.
+Appointments during office hours are not allowed.

 ## Email

 Emails to the instructor must be via a CUNY email address for FERPA reasons.
 Please post all class-related discussion on Bb.
 Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

+## Discussion Board

+We will use the Bb discussion board for questions and discussions.
+Participation in Bb discussions is optional.

 ## Bulletin Board